Ancient History (V110)

 |Mode of study||Full Time|

 In the first year, all students take two interdisciplinary modules that serve to give everyone grounding in the central periods of Greek and Roman culture:

 - Remembering Athens

-- Monuments and Memory in the Age of Augustus
+- Monuments and Memory in the Age of Augustus.

-Other first-year optional modules include:
+Other previous first-year optional modules included:

 - Beginners’ Latin and Greek

 - Intermediate Latin and Greek for those with an A-level or equivalent

 - Living in the Classical World.